 To characterize how pleasant the weather is in Hampstead throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Hampstead for general outdoor tourist activities are from mid June to early July and from late July to late September, with a peak score in the first week of September.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Hampstead for general outdoor tourist activities are from early June to early July and from late July to late September, with a peak score in the last week of August.

 The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Hampstead for hot-weather activities is from late June to late August, with a peak score in the third week of July.

 For each hour between 8:00 AM and 9:00 PM of each day in the analysis period (1980 to 2016), independent scores are computed for perceived temperature, cloud cover, and total precipitation.
 Those scores are combined into a single hourly composite score, which is then aggregated into days, averaged over all the years in the analysis period, and smoothed.